Tier & Point System

 Semester wrap-up: Five points each for two forms by deadline for the year = 10 points

-Safety officer certifications: Two or more on file (five points) and one on file (two points) = five points
+Safety officer certifications: Two or more on file (five points) and one on file (two points) = 5 points

-Local or state competition or tournament: Participation in a competition/tournament within the state of Georgia = one point
+Local or state competition or tournament: Participation in a single game within the state of Georgia = 1/2 point

-Regional competition or tournament: Participation in a competition/tournament outside the state of Georgia = two points
+Regional competition or tournament: Participation in a single game outside the state of Georgia = 1 point

-National qualifying competition or tournament: Participation in a competition that is eligible to qualify the club for a national championship level tournament/competition.
+National qualifying competition or tournament: Participation in a competition that is eligible to qualify the club for a national championship level competition or tournament.
 This is a one-time yearly value = five points

-National club Championship or national competition or tournament: Participation in a national club championship tournament or travel to a competition/tournament outside the states of Alabama, Georgia, Florida, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
+National club Championship or national competition or tournament: Participation in a national club championship tournament or travel to a competition or tournament outside the states of Alabama, Georgia, Florida, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
 This is a one-time yearly value = 10 points

 Total maximum points earned for the year = 135 points